Finance Department

 We asked financial industry leaders, our own finance faculty, and our undergraduate students to tell us a few words that came to mind in association with "Finance."
 Below are word clouds of the most popular words and ideas that came to mind.

-We're thrilled to introduce the latest addition to our faculty team.
-This accomplished individual bring a wealth of knowledge, innovation, and passion to our academic community.
+We're thrilled to introduce the latest additions to our faculty team.
+These accomplished individuals bring a wealth of knowledge, innovation, and passion to our academic community.

 Finance Faculty Highlights